Page: « First ‹ Previous Next › Last »

 - If color stain remains, launder in chlorine bleach if safe for fabric, or in oxygen bleach.

 - For extra heavy stains, apply dry cleaning fluid to back of stain over absorbent paper towels.
 Let dry, rinse.
-Proceed as above.
+Proceed as below.

 - Rub area with ice and scrape with side of dull knife.
-Proceed as above.
+Proceed as below.

 - Typewriter correction fluid: Let satin dry thoroughly.
 Brush to remove excess material.
 Sponge back with thinner designated on bottle.
 Repeat until stain disappears.
 Launder or send to professional dry cleaner.
 For Liquid Paper® stain do not use Liquid Paper Thinner.
 Blot excess fluid to remove.
 Allow to dry completely.
 Brush.
 Use a pre-wash and stain remover or alcohol.
 Rinse.
 Rub concentrated liquid detergent into the stain, soak, and rub until removed.
 Repeat as necessary.